 A court can only make changes to a custody order if you can show that:

-- There has to be a “change in circumstances,” since the last custody order.
+- There has been a “change in circumstances” since the last custody order.
 There has to have been a change in the custodial parent or child’s life that has a direct, harmful impact on the child.